 Based on what Audrey stated above you’re probably thinking, “if you’re feeling so claustrophobic instead of going on some crazy trip, just sell the condo and move to a house.”
-This was definitely an option, and one we considered, but we realized that it was not the route we were interested in going.
-When I bought our condo in 2004, I thought we’d live there 2-3 years and then move onto a nicer/larger house.
+This was an option, and one we considered, but we realized that it was not the route we were interested in going.
+When I bought our condo in 2004, I thought we’d live there 2 to 3 years and then move onto a nicer/larger house.

 With the idea of moving out of the question, our minds began to wander.
 We began to question whether the Chicagoland area was somewhere we wanted to continue to call home.
 We’ve both lived here our whole lives, our parents lived here their whole lives, their parents lived here…you get the point.
-In addition, our entire family lives here.
-For this reason we’ve done almost everything this area has to offer.
+Also, our entire family lives here.
+For this reason, we’ve done almost everything this area has to offer.

 There’s nothing new to look at.
-When we travel, I feel like life appears in a vivid meaningful color.
+When we travel, I feel like life appears in vivid meaningful colors.
 Upon returning home, life turns to an uninspiring shade of grey.
-New places and experiences have that effect on morale and a soul.
-Personally, I’m sick of looking out the same old window at the same old grey Chicago winter.
+New places and experiences affect morale and a soul.
+I’m sick of looking out the same old window at the same old grey Chicago winter.

 Biggest Losers: These States Move South—in the Rankings